microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-getalltranscripts.md

 Delta query supports both full synchronization and incremental synchronization.
 Full synchronization gets all the transcripts for online meetings organized by the user.
 Incremental synchronization gets transcripts that are added since the last synchronization.
 Typically, you would do an initial full synchronization, and then get incremental changes to that recording view periodically.

-For more information see [delta query](/graph/delta-query-overview).
+For more information, see [delta query](/graph/delta-query-overview).
 For more examples, see [callTranscript: delta](calltranscript-delta.md).

 To learn more about using the Microsoft Teams export APIs to export content, see [Export content with the Microsoft Teams export APIs](/microsoftteams/export-teams-content).